MisanthropeGirl/schroders/README.md

 ## 2025-11-17

-*Dates are out of order as everything from this point onwards is the branch rather than the base*
+_Dates are out of order as everything from this point onwards is the branch rather than the base_

 Switched over to modern Redux today, aka ReactToolkit.
-I read the first four pages of the Redux Essentials tutorial last week and I was pleasantly suprised at how easy it was to migrate from old style to new.
+I read the first four pages of the Redux Essentials tutorial last week and I was pleasantly surprised at how easy it was to migrate from old style to new.
 Obviously the tests exploded but they were easy enough to update.
 I grimaced a bit when I realised that I'd have to change `test-utils.tsx` but the necessary adjustments were simple.

 ## 2025-11-18